 DTC has informed us that it is a limited-purpose trust company organized under the New York Banking Law, a "banking organization" within the meaning of the New York Banking Law, a member of the Federal Reserve System, a "clearing corporation" within the meaning of the New York Uniform Commercial Code, and a "clearing agency" registered pursuant to the provisions of Section 17A of the Exchange Act.
 DTC holds debt securities that DTC participants deposit with DTC.
 DTC also facilitates the settlement among DTC participants of securities transactions, such as transfers and pledges, in deposited debt securities through electronic computerized book-entry changes in DTC participants' accounts, thereby eliminating the need for physical movement of certificates.
-DTC participants include securities brokers and dealers, banks, trust companies and clearing corporation, which in turn is owned by a number of participants of DTC and members of the Network Clearing Corporation and Emerging Markets Clearing Corporation, as well as by the New
+DTC participants include securities brokers and dealers, banks, trust companies and clearing corporations, and may include other organizations.
+DTC is a wholly owned subsidiary of the Depository Trust & Clearing Corporation, which in turn is owned by a number of participants of DTC and members of the National Securities Clearing Corporation and Emerging Markets Clearing Corporation, as well as by the New